dicelab-rhul/pystarworlds/README.md

 ## Physics

 The physics is a collection of rules that govern the evolution of the environment.
 Events/actions are processed according to these rules.
-There is a notification mechanism that enables agent perception based on a publish and subscribe mechanism.
-The publish and subcribe mechanism is tied to the agents sensors.
-Events that originate from environmental processes or other agents are received by any agents that subcribe to them.
+Notifications enable agent perception via a publish and subscribe mechanism.
+This mechanism is tied to the agents sensors, events that originate from environmental processes or other agents are received by any agent that subcribe to them.

 ## Containers *

-The GOLEM framework introduced containers as a mechanism for distributing agent environments ...
-(TODO)
+The GOLEM framework introduced containers as a mechanism for distributing agent environments, PyStarWorlds currently implements a single container.

 ## Concurrency *